kimherzig/untangling_changes/README.md

 ## Download

 The different data sets are provided as CSV files for five open-source projects: ArgoUML, Google Webtool Kit, Jaxen, JRuby, XStream.
 The corresponding project repositories were transformed to GIT repositories before analysis.
-The corresponding GIT repositories can also be downloaded below.
-Except for the git repositories, the data sets are provided in a public readable Git reposiotry: https://hg.st.cs.uni-saarland.de/git/untangling-public-data/.
+The corresponding GIT repositories are also be part of this package.The data sets are provided in a public readable Git reposiotry: https://github.com/kimherzig/untangling_changes.git/.
 You can either clone the Git repository or browse the files online.

 Please note that transactions are identified by GIT-hashes and not by SVN ids.
 We also provide a mapping file between the original SVN ids and GIT hashes for the individual project repositories.

 ## GIT repositories

-Each repository download is a 7z file.
+Each repository download tar, xzip file.
 You can unzip it using 7zip.
-Each zip file contains a directory holding the project name.
-Each directory contains the GIT repository which can be used, directly.
+Each zip file contains a bare, clonable GIT repository.

 ## Atomic fixes